patrickenfuego/FFEncoder/README.md

 x265 offers a `--no-slow-firstpass` option to speed up the first pass of a 2-Pass ABR encode, but it disables or lowers some very important quality related parameters like `--rd` and `--ref`.
 Because of this, I have come up with my own custom first pass parameters to help strike a balance between speed and quality.
 The following parameters are disabled or reduced during pass 1, regardless of the preset selected:

 - `rect=0` - Rect is known to eat up CPU cycles for dinner, and so it's disabled.
 This is also used by `--no-slow-firstpass`
-- `max-merge=2` - This is the default value for presets ultrafast - medium, and is meant to increase first pass speeds for presets slow - veryslow. `--no-slow-firstpass` lowers this to 1
+- `max-merge=2` - This is the default value for presets ultrafast - medium, and is meant to increase first pass speeds for presets slow - placebo. `--no-slow-firstpass` lowers this to 1
 - `subme=2` - This is one of the settings set by `--no-slow-firstpass`
-- `b-intra=0` - Disabled, regardless if it's enabled via parameter or not
+- `b-intra=0` - Disabled, regardless if it's enabled via parameter or preset
 - `frame-threads=MAX(2, --frame-threads)` - If your CPU supports more than 2 frame threads, they will be used for the first pass only

 ### Exclusive to 4K UHD Content